ChocoboCoding/HyskyAPI/README.md

 To get very specific results please remove any white spaces between words, ex: "StrongDragonBoots".

 Here's a list of features you can make use of in the search query:

--Smart search, more on that here -> https://skyah.cc/smart -/ah {Playername} -h to show a player's auctions history.
+- Smart search, more on that here -> https://skyah.cc/smart

+- /ah {Playername} -h to show a player's auctions history.

 - /ebs {Enchants} to search for enchanted items, add "book" or "potion" at the end to search for only books or potions.